doppelganger9/blog/src/posts/2019-06-06-reboot-blog-to-sapper.md

 ### Print estimated reading time for each blog post

 - reading time : gatsby-remark-reading-time --> simple code

-### Map routes URL structure to Sapper to keep SEO working.

-TODO: how to do this using Netlify mapping?

 ### Write articles using Markdown